The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 - Metals or dysregulation of elements have been discussed for some time as possible triggers of autism.

-- In a twin study, children with an autism spectrum disorder had increased concentrations of lead and on the other hand a zinc and manganese deficiency in areas of their milk teeth that are formed during a perinatal development phase (intrauterine or infancy).
+- In a twin study, children with an autism spectrum disorder had increased concentrations of lead and on the other hand a Zinc and manganese deficiency in areas of their milk teeth that are formed during a perinatal development phase (intrauterine or infancy).

 (Source: Arora M et L:, Fetal and postnatal metal dysregulation in autism; Nature Communications